rali-udem/jsRealB/demos/UDregenerator/README.md

 # Universal Dependencies regenerator and *derivatives*

+Guy Lapalme.
+2021.
+[Validation of Universal Dependencies by regeneration](https://aclanthology.org/2021.udw-1.9.pdf).
+In Proceedings of the Fifth Workshop on Universal Dependencies (UDW, SyntaxFest 2021), pages 109–120, Sofia, Bulgaria.
+Association for Computational Linguistics.

 ## `UDregenerator` as a web page
 To regenerate a sentence from its UD and comparing it with the original.
 Useful for checking features and links between tokens.
 It also display the dependencies as links or as a tree.